luckyteos/notes/Operating System Notes.md

 * Static Linking
 	* Happens before the process is created
 	* Takes all the object files and links them to form an executable
+	* Disadvantages:
+		* Image file becomes bigger
+		* If location of object file changes, then program would not be able to find the file
 * Dynamic Linking
 	* Happens after the process is created
 	* Two main forms: